foundation-model-stack/fms-hf-tuning/CONTRIBUTING.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub new issue](https://github.com/foundation-model-stack/fms-hf-tuning/issues/new).
-Create an issue and provide:
+Enhancement suggestions are tracked as [GitHub issues using the Feature Request template](https://github.com/foundation-model-stack/fms-hf-tuning/issues/new?template=feature_request.md).
+Create an issue and provide the information suggested in the feature requests or user story issue template.

-- Is your feature request related to a problem?
-Please describe
-- Describe the solution you'd like
-- Describe alternatives you've considered
-- Additional context

 #### How Do I Submit A (Good) Improvement Item?

-Improvements to existing functionality are tracked as [GitHub new issue](https://github.com/foundation-model-stack/fms-hf-tuning/issues/new).
-Create an issue and provide:
+Improvements to existing functionality are tracked as [GitHub issues using the User Story template](https://github.com/foundation-model-stack/fms-hf-tuning/issues/new?template=user_story.md).
+Create an issue and provide the information suggested in the feature requests or user story issue template.

-- Description
-- Discussion

 ## Development